Dental Veneers in Panama: Complete Cost Guide, Quality Standards, and Treatment Process

 • Annual comprehensive evaluation of veneer integrity

 Dietary restrictions for the first 48 hours after bonding include soft foods only and no temperature extremes.
-Long-term, avoid hard foods (ice, hard candy, nuts), sticky foods (caramel, taffy), and limit pigmented beverages.
+Long term, avoid hard foods (ice, hard candy, nuts) and sticky foods (caramel, taffy), and limit pigmented beverages.
 Patients with bruxism should use a custom night guard to protect veneers during sleep.

 Frequently Asked Questions About Dental Veneers in Panama